-RinkWatch was featured on the NHL Green website during Green Month in April 2025, highlighting our decade of tracking changing winter conditions with our network of Sentinels.
+RinkWatch was featured on the NHL Green website in April 2025, highlighting our many years of experience tracking skating conditions on outdoor rinks.

 Download Report →RinkWatch is a groundbreaking citizen science research initiative that brings together outdoor skating enthusiasts and environmental scientists to monitor winter weather conditions and study the long-term impacts of climate change.